-Frustrated by the difficulties he faced finding employment after being released from prison, Marte wanted to help other formerly incarcerated people make a living in an environment where they could be themselves and didn’t have to hide their records.
+Frustrated by the difficulties he faced finding employment after being released from prison, Marte wanted to help other formerly incarcerated people make a living.
+He wanted to create an environment where they could be themselves and didn’t have to hide their records.
 So, inspired by his own fitness journey, he started ConBody.

-The business has not only helped thousands of people break a sweat, but, perhaps more importantly, it’s helped dozens of formerly incarcerated people break the all too common cycle of poverty and re-incarceration.
+The business has helped thousands of people break a sweat.
+And, perhaps more importantly, it’s helped dozens of formerly incarcerated people break the cycle of poverty and re-incarceration.

 Coss Marte catches up with a friend outside the Chinese Hispanic Grocery on the Lower East Side.
 At the height of his drug business, Marte would sell drugs on this same corner.
 Today, he can be spotted working out in the park across the street.

 Few things on the Lower East Side are the same as they were when Marte was a kid.
 And that includes the former Chevrah Kadisha Anshei Sochetchov Synagogue, whose second floor is now the location of ConBody.

 The workout routines use the same kind of bodyweight exercises Marte did in his cell while incarcerated.
 When Marte arrived in prison, doctors told him his blood pressure and cholesterol were out of control and that he was likely to have a fatal heart attack within five years.
 But Marte didn’t plan to die in prison.